zdong1995/Algorithm-Patterns/docs/algorithm/3_TwoPointers/3_1_two_sum.md

   return res;
 }
 ```
-{% endtab %}
-{% endtabs %}

 ### 3 Sum - Greater \(Count Triangles\)

-#### [LC 611](https://leetcode.com/problems/valid-triangle-number): Given an array of positive integers representing side length of triangle.
+> [LC 611](https://leetcode.com/problems/valid-triangle-number): Given an array of positive integers representing side length of triangle.
 Take three numbers each time to construct a triangle.
 Count how many triangles we could construct using the given numbers.

 Sort + Two Pointers, for each fixed number `array[i]`, find two sum that sums greater than`target - array[i]`.
 When sum is greater than `target - array[i]`, than for current right, the pair sum with left in range `[left, right)` will all be greater than target.